akshyta/Two-pass-Assembler/README.md

 [LABEL(max len=5)] (2 spaces) [OPCODE(max len=3)] (2 spaces) [OPERAND(max len=5)]
 // → Notifies the start of comment

-We have made 3 java files (Table_P1.java, File_input.java and
+We have made 3 java files
-pass2.java ).
+1. Table_P1.java,
+2. File_input.java
+3. pass2.java.
 In first file (Table_P1.java ) we have defined an opcode table, symbol table and literal table ( in the form of classes ) .
 In symbol table we have defined the following attributes-